saharadeserte/saharadeserte/README.md

 - 👋 Hi, I’m @saharadeserte
 - 👀 I’m interested in: software development, cybersecurity, and finding shortcuts for anything through programming.
-- 🌱 I’m currently learning python and information security.
-- 💞️ I’m open to collaborate on any projects, just send me a message or email.
-- 📫 You can reach me at saharayahabibti@gmail.com
+- 📫 You can reach me on Discord @saharayahabibti or through email at saharayahabibti@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love me some cryptography puzzles.
+- ⚡ Fun fact: I can be a pretty avid web-novel reader so I made a web parser+formatter+compiler to have my favorite books available offline and in audiobook form.

 <!---
 saharadeserte/saharadeserte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.